andreasbehnke/ansible-role-fileserver/README.md

     * provide read/write access to authenticated users
     * authenticated users can change files of each other

+### private_readonly_file_shares

+    * access for anonymous users is prohibted
+    * provide readonly access to authenticated users
+    * authenticated users can read files of each other

 ## Types of services

 ### SMB